totalnoMartina/cube-discovery/README.md

 * To offer user a display of answers to the questions
 * To be able to guide users and collect their answers and a name
 * To be able to display a personality test in a fun way to users
-* To inspire people to love themselves more by paying more attention to thoughts
+* To inspire people to love themselves more by paying more attention to their thoughts

 ## Flowchart

-Displaying the flow of this application
+Display of the flow of this application

 ![](documentation/readme-images/cube-flowchart.png)

 ## Features